sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 Note also that `<cmd_name>` should _not_ be prefixed with _any_ forward  slashes - see the examples below.

+While other server commands can be executed while a `//subdivide` is running, `//subdivide` manipulates your player's defined region when running.
+This has the side-effect that you can check on where it has got up to with `//p get` for example - but means that attempting to change your pos1 & pos2 manually will have no effect until the `//subdivide` completes.

 **Warning:** Once started, this command cannot be stopped without restarting your server!
 This is the case with all WorldEdit commands, but it's worth a special mention here.

 ```